Qualytics/userguide/docs/anomalies/anomaly-details.md

 * An anomaly can be archived via the ![Screenshot](../assets/anomalies/archive.png){: style="width:20px;height:20px;margin-bottom:-5px"} button.

-* If you expand the section `Advanced Options` you can add a `Filter` clause and also change the `Frequency` percentage for that anomaly.
+* If you expand the section `Advanced Options` you can add a `Filter` clause and also change the `Coverage` percentage for that anomaly.

 !!! note
     The `Filter` clause is a `WHERE` statement against your table.
 For example: